Adopted May 8, 2009 (last amended April 14, 2023)

 - In order to conduct business, a quorum of at least eight member institutions must be represented at a meeting.
 Each institution may have up to two individual voting members.
 Actions taken at meetings will require a majority vote of the individual members present.

-- Electronic means of communication may be used for any OFC business.
+- Electronic means of communication may be used for any OFC business, including, but not limited to, holding OFC meetings.
 Meetings of the OFC may be held electronically or with individual members attending electronically if the technology enables all remote and in-person members to be clearly audible to one another.

 - Resolutions may be adopted by the Ohio Faculty Council outside of meetings by electronic mail (email) under the following conditions and by the following procedure.
 Any member may offer a resolution by emailing it to all OFC members.
 If another OFC member seconds the motion, which shall be done by email to all OFC members, and if the Chair determines that the proposed resolution is sufficiently urgent to require consideration before the next meeting, the Chair shall announce by email to all OFC members that the resolution is under consideration for adoption by email.
 The Chair shall allow at least three business days for debate on the resolution and for subsidiary motions.
 At the conclusion of debate, the Chair shall by email to all OFC members, call for a vote on the resolution.
 Two business days shall be allowed for voting.
 Votes shall be cast by email to all OFC members.
 Adoption of a resolution requires an affirmative vote of a majority of the OFC membership entitled to vote, not counting vacant seats.